goabstract/Marketing-for-Engineers/README.md

 * [How we got from $0 to $75,000 MRR with zero marketing budget](https://medium.com/lifecycle-marketing/how-we-got-from-0-to-75-000-mrr-with-zero-marketing-budget-b20101b09a76) by Sergei Gusev.
 Good example on geting sales for a tangible product via sending free samples to the market influencers.
 * [How We Got Our First 100 Paying Customers in 24 Hours](https://www.groovehq.com/blog/startup-first-paying-customers) by Alex Turnbull, Groove founder.
 * [Comment Marketing: How to Earn Benefits from Community Participation](https://moz.com/blog/comment-marketing-how-to-earn-benefits-from-community-participation-whiteboard-friday) by Rand Fishkin.
 You can gain attention to your company via sharing meaningful opinions and thoughts.
 Rand Fishkin made an excellent 9 minutes how-to video on it!
+* [5 Unlikely Places to Find and Poach Your Competitors' Customers](http://www.artofemails.com/prospecting-methods#change) by Sapph.
+Many smart ways to find leads and cold pitch them!
 * [Hacking the Press: Clever Ways to Get Free Press Coverage with Zero Budget](https://www.shopify.com/blog/15973132-hacking-the-press-clever-ways-to-get-free-press-coverage-with-zero-budget) by Tucker Schreiber from Shopify.
 Although the post has some focus on online-shops, it gives a solid overview of getting free press coverage.
 * [Referral Marketing](https://www.referralsaasquatch.com/comprehensive-referral-marketing-guide/) and [Mobile Referral Marketing](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/) can work perfect!
 For inspiration check these [51 Best Referral Program Examples of 2016](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/).
 These exellent posts were prepared by Brandon Gains.
 * [5 Low-Cost Guerrilla Marketing Tactics](https://www.shopify.com/blog/116564869-5-low-cost-guerrilla-marketing-tactics-to-grow-your-business-offline) via Braveen Kumar. :monkey: Direct offline exposure via foot traffic would suit physical products and brave founders.